matheusmoreira/jewel/README.markdown

     end

 Hey, is that a `Rails.root`-like method?
 Exactly!
-It basically returns a dynamic Pathname allows you join paths by chaining methods and passing arguments to
+It basically returns a dynamic Pathname allows you to join paths by chaining methods and passing arguments to
 them:

     root = Awesome::Gem.root